Morioka-Yutaka/shutter_chance/README.md

 ![shutter_chance](./shutter_chance_small.png)

 # %shutter_chance
-This macro generates a visual checkpoint output for selected records (based on _N_) using ODS html layout and table constructs. .<br>
+This macro generates a visual checkpoint output for selected records (based on _N_) using ODS html layout and table constructs..<br>
 It is useful for  data review or debugging by presenting variable values in a clear format.

  Parameters      : <br>